 Just how bad it is it?
 Our doctors will tell you, it’s actually worse than you’d think.

-Say you’re a 35-year old man with moderate low back pain that came on gradually and gets worse when you move.
-We asked our team of doctors and they agreed the most likely diagnosis for a case like this would be a low back strain.
+Say you’re a 35-year-old man with moderate lower back pain that came on gradually and gets worse when you move.
+We asked our team of doctors and they agreed the most likely diagnosis for a case like this would be a lower back strain.
 You click through a popular symptom checker to see what it might be, and the top two results are cauda equina, a serious surgical emergency, and lumbar spinal stenosis, a condition that’s extremely rare in men of this age.
-Tell K about these symptoms, and she’ll show you that 90% of guys at this age with these symptoms had a low back strain.
+Tell K Health about these symptoms, and it will show you that 90% of guys at this age with these symptoms had a lower back strain.

 Ok, so that’s pretty bad.
 But is it just an isolated case?
 Unfortunately it’s not.

-Say you’re a 30 year old woman with chest tightness that’s been coming on gradually, gets worse with exercise, and affects both sides of your chest.
-Our doctors agree chest pain should always be taken seriously, but a popular online symptom checker will show you a scary list of different possibilities, including coronary artery disease, muscle strain, heart attack, aortic stenosis, pericarditis, pulmonary fibrosis.
-All of these except for muscle strain are very unlikely in a 30 year old female.
-Ask K about these symptoms and you’ll learn that 90% of women at this age had musculoskeletal chest pain, which is not a medical emergency.
+Say you’re a 30-year-old woman with chest tightness that’s been coming on gradually, gets worse with exercise, and affects both sides of your chest.
+Our doctors agree chest pain should always be taken seriously, but a popular online symptom checker will show you a scary list of different possibilities, including coronary artery disease, muscle strain, heart attack, aortic stenosis, pericarditis, and pulmonary fibrosis.
+All of these except for muscle strain are very unlikely in a 30-year-old female.
+Ask K Health about these symptoms and you’ll learn that 90% of women at this age had musculoskeletal chest pain, which is not a medical emergency.

 Well, what about more basic stuff?
 Surely they’re getting that right?
 Nope.

-If a 34 year old man with one day of nausea and abdominal pain checks his symptoms, our doctors predicted a diagnosis of gastroenteritis.
+If a 34-year-old man with one day of nausea and abdominal pain checks his symptoms, our doctors predicted a diagnosis of gastroenteritis.
 Instead, he gets intestinal obstruction (a surgical emergency) or lead poisoning.
 Really?
-K suggests gastroenteritis or acute food poisoning.
-If a 29 year old woman indicates bleeding between periods, endometrial cancer is the top result.
+K Health suggests gastroenteritis or acute food poisoning.
+If a 29-year-old woman indicates bleeding between periods, endometrial cancer is the top result.
 Say you’re 45 and had your worst headache ever?
 It’s an aneurysm, a stroke, or cancer according to a site that has virtually none of the information necessary to make such an extreme and frightening conclusion.

 Sometimes emergency care is necessary and life-saving.
 But results like these send people racing to the ER concerned about conditions that are extremely unlikely.
-K doesn’t hide the potential for scary conditions, and she will let you know if other people like you sought immediate care.
-But K’s results are different, and so much less alarming, because she’s comparing your symptoms to real cases from people like you.
-She’s not drawing from static, outdated content or trying to drive clicks for advertisers.
+K Health doesn’t hide the potential for scary conditions, and it will let you know if other people like you sought immediate care.
+But our results are different, and so much less alarming, because our AI’s comparing your symptoms to real cases from people like you.
+It’s not drawing from static, outdated content or trying to drive clicks for advertisers.

 Want to learn more about how she does it?
 Our Chief Product Officer explains how we built a better health app.